11. French Capital Gains Tax

 However, this does not mean you actually need to be occupying it at the time of sale.
 You may well have relocated to another property while your previous home is for sale.

-This concession may be available for up to a year, but you will need proper reasons, which are probably best discussed with your local tax office.
+This concession may be available for up to a year, or possibly longer, but you will need proper reasons, which are probably best discussed with your local tax office.

 In order to benefit from this rule you are not permitted to let out the property during the sale period, or to leave family members in occupation.